aimindseye/hisense-a9/rootphone.md

 - ADB Downloaded and in System Path
 - Developer Options and USB Debugging Enabled
 > [!IMPORTANT]
 > Custom Fastboot downloaded | Bootloader Unlocked | Boot Images and vbmeta downloaded.
 Make sure that the phone is on First Release or Last Release, as the boot images are only available for those releases only.
-If you can't update to last version or flash stock rom.
-Then you will have to extract boot.img from your phone before trying to root the phone.
+If you can't update to last version or flash stock rom, then you will have to extract boot.img from your phone before trying to root the phone.

 > [!NOTE]
 > Depending on your firmware version, use appropriate boot.img